openrocket/openrocket/docs/source/setup/getting_started.rst

 Transitions are most often used to connect body tubes with different diameters.
 But, a transition can also be used to connect two body tubes of the same diameter, as will be done here.

-To do this, with either the ''Stage'' or ''Payload Bay'' selected, click on the ''Transition'' button and the ''Transition configuration'' window will pop up.
-The default ''Transition Configuration'' tab is the ''General'' tab.
+To do this, with either the **Stage** or **Payload Bay** selected, click on the :guilabel:`Transition` button and the **Transition configuration** window will pop up.
+The default **Transition Configuration** tab is the **General** tab.
 On this tab, change your entries in the circled areas below to match the entries shown.
-Then, click the ''Shoulder'' tab, and change your entries in the circled areas below to match the entries shown.
-Then, click the ''Close'' button.
+Then, click the **Shoulder** tab, and change your entries in the circled areas below to match the entries shown.
+Then, click the :guilabel:`Close` button.

 .. figure:: /img/setup/getting_started/11.03.01.Rocket_Build.Transition.png
    :width: 95%